jeremyfix/deeplearning-lectures/Webpage/02-pytorch-asr.md

 ![An example log-Mel spectrogram with SpecAugment](./data/02-pytorch-asr/spectro_train.png){width=75%}

 SpecAugment is already implemented in the `data.py` script.
 Have a look to the transform_augment attribute of WaveformProcessor.
 To use it, simply add the `--train_augment` argument when you call the main_ctc script.

+#### Dropout

+In the DeepSpeech paper, the authors suggest to add dropout layers in the convolutional part.
+The constructor of CTCModel receives a dropout argument which you can use to add Dropout2D layers after every HardTanh.

+#### L1/L2/Dropout Regularization

+### Testing on a new audioclip

 ## Extras